-Mr Davis had 15 years of service and due to his age, 61, he was able to apply for and successfully claim £14,000 through Redundancy Claim.
+Mr Davis had 15 years of service and due to his age, 61, he was able to apply for and successfully claim £14,000 through CFS Redundancy Payments.

 These funds were incredibly important to Mr Davis who was able to use them to settle personal guarantees he had inadvertently signed with several of his trade supplies when opening their standard credit agreements.